Peppers And Tomatoes: The Perfect Pair

 Image of peppers and tomatoes companion planting

-• Image 1: A garden bed with tomatoes, peppers, and cucumbers.
+- Image 1: A garden bed with tomatoes, peppers, and cucumbers.
 The tomatoes and peppers are staked, and the cucumbers are growing up a trellis.
-Image of Tomatoes, peppers, and cucumbers companion planting

-• Image 2: A close-up of a tomato plant and a pepper plant.
+- Image 2: A close-up of a tomato plant and a pepper plant.
 The two plants are surrounded by basil and mint.
-Image of Tomato plant and pepper plant companion planting

-• Image 3: A row of pepper plants with nasturtiums growing at their base.
+- Image 3: A row of pepper plants with nasturtiums growing at their base.
 The nasturtiums are attracting beneficial insects that help to control pests.
-Image of Pepper plants and nasturtiums companion planting

-• Image 4: A tomato plant with a marigold planted at its base.
+- Image 4: A tomato plant with a marigold planted at its base.
 The marigolds are deterring pests from the tomato plant.
-Image of Tomato plant and marigolds companion planting

-• Image 5: A mixed planter with tomatoes, peppers, eggplants, and herbs.
+- Image 5: A mixed planter with tomatoes, peppers, eggplants, and herbs.
 The different plants are benefiting each other by attracting beneficial insects, deterring pests, and providing shade.
-Image of Mixed planter with tomatoes, peppers, eggplants, and herbs companion planting

 Post a Comment for "Peppers And Tomatoes: The Perfect Pair"